-precisely defines one of the tasks of science, as the objectivation of the space of points of view from a new point of view, which only scientific work, armed with theoretical and technical instruments (such as the geometrical analysis of data), enables one to take – this point of view on all points of view being, according to Leibniz, the point of view of god, the only one capable of producing the ‘geometrical of all perspectives’, the geometric locus of all points of view, in both senses of the term, that is to say, of all positions and all position-takings, which science can only indefinitely approach and which remains, in terms of another geometrical metaphor, borrowed from Kant this time, a focus imaginarius , a (provisionally) inaccessible limit.
-(Bourdieu 2004: 95).
+enables one to take – this point of view on all points of view being, according to Leibniz, the point of view of god, the only one capable of producing the ‘geometrical of all perspectives’, the geometric locus of all points of view, in both senses of the term, that is to say, of all positions and all position-takings, which science can only indefinitely approach and which remains, in terms of another geometrical metaphor, borrowed from Kant this time, a focus imaginarius , a (provisionally) inaccessible limit.
+(Bourdieu 2004 [2001]: 95).

-Equivalent to absolute freedom, this absolute point of view is of course not accessible itself, but the Bourdieusian sociologist (the one who did his own socio-analysis) is the one who gets closest to it (Bourdieu: 2004: 92).

-This socio-analytic ambition classifies Bourdieu as a classical thinker (Laval 2018, p.256).
-To paraphrase, for Bourdieu, common sense can only be “thought of negatively, or more precisely as a censorship and a concealment of an objective truth” (Laval 2018: 184-185).
-Like Marcuse, he borrows the concept of “denial” from Freud to name that reaction of rejection by the dominated and the dominants whose actions and visions of the social world the analyst (psychoanalyst or sociologist) comes along and explains.
+This absolute point of view is not accessible itself, but the Bourdieusian sociologist gets closest to it (Bourdieu: 2004: 92).
+For Bourdieu, common sense can only be “thought of negatively, or more precisely as a censorship and a concealment of an objective truth” (Laval 2018: 184-185).
+Like Marcuse, he borrows the concept of denial from Freud to name that reaction of rejection by the dominated and the dominants whose actions and visions of the social world the analyst comes along and explains.

-Our analysis here is thus an epistemological one.
-What we question is the position Bourdieu grants to the sociologist, which he himself likens to that of an omniscient God, the only one capable of objectifying the transcendental unconscious that conditions the perspective of the point of view of the one he calls the agent,” a point of view which is unaware of being a point of view and is experienced in the illusion of absoluteness” (Bourdieu 2004: 116).
-Theory becomes logically unfalsifiable and the field of science (sociology) becomes a “historical site where trans-historical truths are produced” (Bourdieu 2004: 69).
-It will never be questioned by actors caught in the bondage of the dominant ideology, subjected to various forms of symbolic violence and unknowingly playing the game of a social order.
+Our analysis here is an epistemological one.
+What we question is the position Bourdieu grants to the sociologist, which he himself likens to that of an omniscient God, the only one capable of objectifying the transcendental unconscious that conditions the perspective of the point of view of the one he calls the agent,” a point of view which is unaware of being a point of view and is experienced in the illusion of absoluteness” (Bourdieu 2004 [2001]: 116).
+Theory becomes logically unfalsifiable and the field of science (sociology) becomes a “historical site where trans-historical truths are produced” (Bourdieu 2004 [2001]: 69).
+It will never be questioned by actors caught in the bondage of the dominant ideology, unknowingly playing the game of a social order.
 Nor will it ever be contested by other theoretical approaches.
 Those who demand other analyses are inevitably lesser scientists having not carried out their own socio-analysis.
-By not joining the search for an underlying truth beneath the thought and actions of deluded actors, researchers only prove that they remain alongside them in the pre-reflexive obscurity of false consciousness.
-As a consequence, cooperation with the actors – who are incapable of grasping what they are trapped in – can only be subject to condemnation, since it is complicit in validating what it ought to denounce.
+By not joining the search for an underlying truth beneath the thought and actions of deluded actors, researchers only prove that they remain alongside actors in the pre-reflexive obscurity of false consciousness.
+Cooperation with the actors is complicit in validating what it ought to denounce.